 The Philadelphia Department of Public Health’s (PDPH) Immunization Program Outreach initiative is designated to help bring immunization-delayed infants and young children up-to-date (UTD) on their vaccination schedule.
 There are two components to Outreach: Provider Based Outreach (PBO) and Community Based Outreach (CBO).

-Using the web-based KIDS Plus Immunization Information System, lists of immunization-delayed infants and young children are generated on a monthly basis, by provider for PBO and by zip code for CBO.
+Using the web-based KIDS Plus Immunization Information System (IIS), lists of immunization-delayed infants and young children are generated on a monthly basis, by provider for PBO and by zip code for CBO.

-PBO is the precursor to CBO.
+PBO is operated out and conducted through of the KIDS Plus IIS unit, as a data quality assurance measure and the precursor to CBO.
 PBO’s main objective is to ensure that only truly not-up-to-date (NUTD) children are referred to CBO.
 CBO is designed to return NUTD children to a medical home and UTD with their missing age-appropriate vaccinations whenever possible.
 The Immunization Program partners with the Council of Spanish Speaking Organizations (CONCILIO), a community based social service agency, to provide immunization education and outreach services to families of these children.

 The efforts of both CBO and PBO serve 3 main benefits:

-- They help keep KIDS Plus immunization histories as complete and accurate as possible.
+- They help keep KIDS Plus IIS immunization histories as complete and accurate as possible.

-- Updating provider charts helps determine a more accurate coverage rate for the provider in KIDS Plus.
+- Updating provider charts helps determine a more accurate coverage rate for the provider in KIDS Plus IIS.

 - Families with truly NUTD children receive assistance via CBO.